*Cryptomathic - originally published 16 May 2023; Updated 20 May 2025*

 As cryptography is deeply embedded as a security measure in systems across organizations, the scope of migrating to PQC will require a broad transition with multiple dependencies.
 Hence, it is crucial to commence the process as soon as possible.

-Effective implementation of a quantum cyber strategy requires clear leadership and direction from the board, along with consistent monitoring of key performance indicators to measure progress.
+Effective implementation of a quantum-cyber strategy requires clear leadership and direction from the board, along with consistent monitoring of key performance indicators to measure progress.

 Most organizations will probably use one of the following three PQC migration approaches, with the first approach being compatible with either of the other two.

-Implementing hybrid post-quantum solutions
+Implementing hybrid-post quantum solutions

 Many organizations may find managing a parallel implementation feasible if they possess enough resources.
 There are several cryptographic algorithms that are publicly available and have been reviewed, which could be potentially quantum-safe.
 These solutions can be employed by organizations today in conjunction with classical cryptography, thereby augmenting their effectiveness.

 There are two benefits to using this approach.
 Firstly, it allows organizations to experiment with implementing quantum-resistant cryptography without much difficulty.
 This helps them prepare for the eventual complete migration.
-Second, combining quantum-resistant and classical cryptography provides an additional layer of defense that can protect against current and future threats.
+Secondly, combining quantum-resistant and classical cryptography provides an additional layer of defense that can protect against current and future threats.

 Adopting a phased approach